Medically Supervised Detox is Necessary for Alcohol Addiction

 - Help the individual reform bad habits and set themselves up for continued success with addiction treatment

 A supervised detoxification program is both safe and effective.
-When successfully completed, this type of program can drastically reduce the individual’s odds of a relapse, as well prevent unnecessary physical discomfort associated with the withdrawal from various addictive compounds.
+When successfully completed, this type of program can drastically reduce the individual’s odds of a relapse, as well as prevent unnecessary physical discomfort associated with the withdrawal from various addictive compounds.

 Why Quitting Cold-Turkey is Never Recommended